What You Need to Know About Common HIPAA Violations

 Hacking is a serious issue in today’s digital world.
 In July 2021, the HIPAA Journal indicated there were 52 reports of hacking involving protected health information.
 These cyber-attacks affected 5.3 million individuals who had their PHI possibly compromised.
 In general, hackers seek PHI for two reasons.
 The first reason is to sell the data to third-party companies that desire PHI.
 The other reason is to implement ransomware, take over an organization’s data, and demand money in exchange for returning the data and not deleting it from their internal systems.

 Unfortunately, hacking is a scary reality that healthcare organizations face regularly.
-For example, a LA hospital had to pay a $17,000 ransom to regain access to their internal systems after being hacked in 2016.
+For example, a LA hospital had to pay a $17,000 ransom to regain access to its internal systems after being hacked in 2016.
 What can these businesses do to prevent hacking and violating HIPAA regulations?
 Companies that store or handle PHI should follow best security practices and implement a layered security approach to prevent hacking.

 - Keep anti-virus software updated